 If your lawyer is unavailable, all reasonable attempts must be made to allow you to communicate or attempt to communicate with another lawyer.
 You must be given a reasonable period of time to communicate with another lawyer before the interview is commenced.

 Police do not have to charge you immediately after an interview, rather they may let you go and issue you a summons later.
 A summons is paperwork informing you about the charges and when you need to appear in court.
-If you have received a summons, we recommend that you contact a criminal lawyer for advice.
+If you have received a summons, we recommend that you contact a criminal lawyer.

 The police can bail you from the police station.
 After you receive a charge, you will have to sign an ‘undertaking of bail’ before you can leave.
 The undertaking is a promise that you will attend court on the date that your charges will be heard and on every other occasion.
 The undertaking may also impose certain conditions on you that you must comply with.